 Today, the Archbishop of Sydney’s Anglican Aid still comprises these three funds, known now as Overseas Development, Overseas Mission, and Anglican Aid (containing both Community Care and overseas projects).
 When you make a donation to Anglican Aid, you will be asked which fund or project you would like your money to go to.
 If you do not specify which fund, we will direct the donation to where there is the greatest need.

-Anglican Aid (incorporating Community Care)
+Anglican Aid Programs

 As the icy grip of the Great Depression crushed Sydney in 1934, Archbishop Howard Mowll decided not just to preach about it, but to make a difference.
 Over time, this became the Archbishop's Community Care Fund.

-Community Care works in partnership with churches all over greater metropolitan Sydney.
+The Community Care Program works in partnership with churches all over greater metropolitan Sydney.
 It supports those facing social and economic hardship, mental health problems or requiring refugee settlement assistance.
 Projects are active in Auburn, Campbelltown, Campsie, Corrimal, Dapto, Darlinghurst, Glebe, Liverpool South, Macquarie Fields, Nowra, Petersham, Pitt Town, Redfern, Riverwood, Sadlier and South Coogee.

+The Anglican Aid community based program supports partners overseas that assist in benevolent activities which are improving education, disability support, water access and sanitation, health and income generation for marginalised communities.
 The approach is all about community development.
 This is a process of partnering with people in the community over the long term and encouraging joint participation at all levels.

 This partnership enables local churches and community groups to show the love of Jesus Christ to those suffering the effects of poverty and marginalisation in their community.
 Anglican Aid is tax deductible.
 You can view all of the projects in this fund here.